TirupathiJayadeep/-Binary-Classification-with-Neural-Networks-on-the-Census-Income-Dataset/README.md

 ### Step 4: Train/Test Split

-Split the dataset into:
+-Split the dataset into:

-Training set: 25,000 samples
+-Training set: 25,000 samples

-Testing set: 5,000 samples
+-Testing set: 5,000 samples
 using train_test_split() with a fixed random seed.

-Convert all splits to NumPy arrays.
+-Convert all splits to NumPy arrays.

 ### Step 5: Convert Data to PyTorch Tensors

-Convert:
+-Convert:

 Categorical arrays → torch.LongTensor